mossey/CelebrationSalon/readme.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
 A superb inversion of control container, expressive migration system, and tightly integrated unit testing support give you the tools you need to build any application with which you are tasked.

+## Installation

+To use this you must have php 5 and above, curl and composer  installed. clone the project to your server then navigate to the celebrationSalon directory.
+"Composer install"
+"php artisan Migrate"
+and thats it

 ## Vulnerabilities and other issues

-If you discover any flawa please contact emaio me at nandwa.moses@gmail.com
+If you discover any flaws please contact emaio me at nandwa.moses@gmail.com

 ## License